donnemartin/dev-setup/README.md

 ./.osx
 ```

-**Note: For your terminal customization to take full effect, quit and re-start it.**
+**For your terminal customization to take full effect, quit and re-start the terminal.**

 ## Step 4: Run the brew.sh Script